 OLIO - "Olio" isn't just a word, it's a reminder: the majority of English words go unsaid and unwritten.
 If you used the word "olio" in an English paper, your teacher might tick off a point or two for unnecessarily flowery prose.
 Thankfully, there's a place for unnecessarily flowery prose.
 Two of them, indeed: silly articles like this, and Scrabble.
 Think "olio" the next time you crack open a book or click on a news article.
 Find words and collect points.
 It pays, in games and life.

 SOUSE - "Souse" stands for all the words that get rid of both vowels and common consonants.
 Whenever possible, combine your unwelcome vowels with equally unwelcome consonants.
 Clear-out turns often don't score especially high.
 You gotta get your letters earning.

 Big Things, Small Packages

 Big plays from big words in Scrabble are the exception, not the rule.
 As in so many life skills, Scrabble is all about mastering the little things, the fundamentals on which you build true mastery.
 Study up on short words.
 They're what winning is made of.

 Looking for more big effects from small packages?
-Try our 7 ways 2-letter words can improve your Scrabble score!
+Check out our complete list of playable two-letter Scrabble words.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.